Seven months after on-field collapse, Denmark’s Christian Eriksen plots his return

 “I’m sure I can come back because I don’t feel any different.
 Physically, I’m back in top shape,” Eriksen said.
 “That’s been my goal and it’s still some time away, so until then I’m just going to play football and prove that I’m back at the same level.”

-Denmark last year qualified for the 2022 World Cup, which will be held in November and December rather than the usual summer time frame because of concerns over Qatar’s scorching summer temperatures.
+Denmark last year qualified for the 2022 World Cup, which will be held in November and December rather than the usual summer time frame because of concerns over Qatar’s scorching temperatures then.

-Eriksen said rejoining the national team would be an important step in his return to the pitch, and proving that last summer’s episode was “a one-timer and that it won’t happen again.”
+Eriksen said rejoining the national team would be an important step in his return to the pitch and proving that last summer’s episode was “a one-timer and that it won’t happen again.”
 The deadline for setting World Cup rosters typically comes a few weeks before the tournament starts.

 “I want to prove I’ve moved on and that I can play on the national team again,” he said.
 “Again, it’s up to the manager to assess my level.
 But my heart is not an obstacle.”